wechuli/allcheckspassed/README.md

 You can choose to include only specific checks for evaluation and ignore others.
 This is not the primary use case for this action, but it is possible.
 If you want the check to always be included, you might consider using the native repository rulesets or branch protection rules.
-You can't provide both `checks_include` and `checks_exclude` at the same time.
+You can't provide both the `checks_include` and `checks_exclude`inputs.

 ```yaml
     steps: